 My name is Christian John.
-I’m a landscape ecologist investigating the role of climate change on seasonal ecological processes.
+I’m a landscape ecologist investigating how global change affects seasonal ecological processes.
 Finding this small corner of the research world has been a long adventure, starting with a biology lab in high school that mostly consisted of catching salamanders, plus a simple statistical analysis or two.
-Since then, I have dabbled in skin cancer, hummingbirds, and archaeology.
-Most of my work now seeks to understand how populations, communities, and ecosystems change in space and time.
+Since then, I have dabbled in molecular biology, hummingbirds, and archaeology.
+These days, I focus on understanding how populations, communities, and ecosystems change in space and time.

 I: